BelfrySCAD/brailleSCAD/README.md

 # brailleSCAD
 Braille for OpenSCAD with automatic contraction

+blah blah